-- All medications must be brought to the clinic by the parent.
+All medications must be brought to the clinic by the parent or guardian.

-- Medications left at school will be destroyed at the end of 2 weeks.
+Medications left at the end of the school year will be destroyed at the end of 2 weeks.